Drawing for continental.pdf

 Shroud or Eyebrows.

 Some refer to the covers over the cylinders as eyebrows or a shroud.
 Please refer to the attached PDF for a pattern for making the parts.
 I formed the parts from thin plastic and roll it to get the curved shape.
-For connecting the two parts, I use small sections of light cloth glued to the inside with CA. Drawing for CUBEYEBROW.pdf
+For connecting the two parts, I use small sections of light cloth glued to the inside with CA. CUBEYEBROW.pdf